-In silence, free from the distractions of daily life, we have the space and time to pause and meet ourselves in a deeply introspective way.
-During a silent retreat, the habit of looking outside ourselves for fulfillment shifts to sensing ourselves from within.
-This shift of awareness is the beginning of noticing the space in which all thought arises.
-This deeper intelligence is often overlooked because of the habit of being in thought rather than in present the moment.
+In silence, free from the distractions of daily life, we have space and time to pause and meet ourselves in a deeply introspective way.
+Likewise during a silent retreat, the habit of looking outside ourselves for fulfillment shifts to sensing ourselves from within.
+As a result, this shift of awareness is the beginning of noticing the space in which all thought arises.
+To clarify, this deeper intelligence is often overlooked because of the habit of being in thought rather than in present the moment.

-In our retreats, we provide the environment to nourish the turning toward this deeper knowing and less encumbered way of being.
-Through the practices we encourage mindfulness and an awareness of the difference between thinking and being in the moment.
+In our silent retreats, we provide the environment to nourish the turning toward this deeper knowing and less encumbered way of being.
+Equally important, through the practices, we encourage mindfulness.
+This leads to an awareness of the difference between thinking and being in the moment.